 Submit Your Proposal

 Interested in submitting a proposal?
 Click on the button below and complete our Presentation Proposal Form today.
-Rowan Online thanks you for your proposal submission for our Rowan Online Learning Symposium 2017 conference.
+We appreciate your interest in presenting at the Rowan Online Learning Symposium (ROLS) 2017 conference.

 Registration is free for Rowan employees and affiliates, and $25 for non-employees.
 A non-employee registrant includes any person not employed by Rowan University or its affiliate community colleges.
 Non-employees are asked to contribute a nominal registration fee for registration to cover the cost of meals provided.